malisipi/lunaris/README.md

 * Windows 10 and above<sup>1</sup>
 * Linux/Wayland<sup>2</sup>
 * Linux/Framebuffer
+* Web/Emscripten
-* Web
+* HaikuOS

-1. The library can be compiled for Windows XP and above via MinGW G++ 7.5.0 (MSVCRT).
+1. The library can be compiled for Windows 2000 and above.
 However it's not supported.
 Some parts of the library may not support legacy Windows versions.
-And in future, it may not compatible with Windows XP due to lack of modern APIs.
+And in future, it may not compatible with Windows 2000 due to lack of modern APIs.
 2. Legacy versions of Wayland may not be supported.

 ## License